7 best practices to optimize your purchasing process

 • Average supplier lead time

-Suppose your company uses SaaS products like e-procurement or procure-to-pay to enhance the purchasing process and provide automation.
-In that case, there may be additional KPIs you want to track, like the number of electronic purchase orders and catalog vs. non-catalog spend.
+If your company uses SaaS products like e-procurement or procure-to-pay to enhance the purchasing process and provide automation, there may be additional KPIs you want to track.
+These often include the number of electronic purchase orders and catalog vs. non-catalog spending.

-But if you can’t account for this increase otherwise, it's time to look into things like training processes and contract availability.
-Is your Purchasing team offering the training users need to use the marketplace or procure-to-pay system effectively?
-Are there important things the business needs that you do not have catalogs available for in the company’s marketplace?
+But if you can’t account for this increase, it's time to look into training processes and contract availability.
+Is your purchasing team offering employees the necessary for using the marketplace or procure-to-pay system effectively?
+Are there important things the business needs for which you do not have catalogs in the company’s marketplace?

 4. Engage in cohesive team-based strategic sourcing

-Team-based strategic sourcing simply means involving all key stakeholders in sourcing decisions.
-In addition to the fact that people generally like to be included in important decisions that affect them, this type of sourcing results in better contracts, better relationships, and better buy-in.
+Team-based strategic sourcing means involving all critical stakeholders in sourcing decisions.
+In addition to the fact that people generally like to be included in important decisions that affect them, this type of sourcing results in better contracts, relationships, and buy-in.
 It also helps to ensure all stakeholders understand the company’s internal priorities.

 For example, are you sourcing a new SaaS product?
-Be sure to involve IT as they’ll almost certainly be involved in implementation.
+Be sure to involve IT, as they’ll almost certainly be involved in its implementation.

 5. Use SaaS technology to your advantage

-In a nutshell, if you can dream of a particular purchasing or procurement SaaS solution, you can almost certainly find it on the market today.
+If you can dream of a particular purchasing or procurement SaaS solution, you can find it on the market.
 Buying SaaS technology is a great way to take your purchasing process from manual to magical.

 6. Make purchasing cards your friend

-Even with procure-to-pay solutions, certain types of purchases do not justify the cost of processing a PO, invoice and check, wire, or direct deposit payment.
-For those purchases, purchasing cards are an excellent way to optimize the process.
+Even with procure-to-pay solutions, certain types of purchases do not justify the cost of processing a PO, invoicing, and reconciling the check, wire, or direct deposit payment.
+For such instances, purchasing cards are an excellent way of optimizing the process.

-The National Association of Purchasing Card Professionals reported that the savings from using a purchasing card process compared to a traditional purchasing process is anywhere from 55% to 80%.
+The National Association of Purchasing Card Professionals reported that, compared to a traditional purchasing process, the savings from using a purchasing card is anywhere from 55 percent to 80 percent.
 That equates to a typical savings of $63 per purchasing card transaction.

-Are there low-cost, raw materials, or contract goods from preferred suppliers that your company is purchasing through the traditional purchasing process that would be more effective on purchasing cards?
+Are there low-cost, raw materials, or contract goods from preferred suppliers that you purchase through the traditional process that would be more effectively bought on purchasing cards?
 If so, consider implementing a purchasing card program.
-As an added perk, look for a credit card provider that will offer your company yearly rebates on the credit card spend.
+As an added perk, look for a credit card provider that offers yearly rebates based on spend.

 7. Train the trainer

-We can all agree that training company employees to use purchasing systems and understand purchasing policies is vital.
-However, the train-the-trainer approach takes training a step further by creating a continuous process that changes as technologies change, employees change, and the business changes.
+Training company employees to use purchasing systems and understand purchasing policies is vital.
+However, the train-the-trainer approach takes training further by creating a continuous process that changes as technologies, employees, and the business change.

-Here’s what the train-the-trainer approach looks like, in this case:
+Here’s what the train-the-trainer approach could look like:

 • Purchasing receives in-depth training from SaaS suppliers on purchasing systems.

-• Purchasing develops a formal training program of all purchasing systems and policies.
+• Purchasing develops a formal training program on all purchasing systems and policies.

 • Purchasing creates an online knowledge base of tutorials, troubleshooting, and frequently asked questions.